 If executed with due diligence and sound knowledge, margin trading presents a lucrative opportunity.
 And as more platforms support this on margin functionality, diverse product offerings are likely to attract a growing number of lenders and borrowers.
 For now, it looks like the crypto-asset market will continue its mainstream ascent.

-To get all of the latest editions of Blockchain Fundamentals from Komodo, sign up for Komodo's weekly newsletter and follow Komodo on Twitter.
+To get all of the latest editions of Blockchain Fundamentals from Komodo, sign up for Komodo's monthly newsletter and follow Komodo on Twitter.
 You can also join Komodo's community on Discord to chat with other supporters and team members.